babashka/cli/API.md

 ```
 Function.

-Parse the command line arguments `args`, a seq of strings.
+Returns a map of options parsed from command line arguments `args`, a seq of strings.
   Instead of a leading `:` either `--` or `-` may be used as well.

-  Return value: a map with parsed opts.
+  Metadata on returned map, under `:org.babashka/cli`:

-  Additional data such as arguments (not corresponding to any options)
+  * `:args` remaining unparsed `args` (not corresponding to any options)
-  are available under the `:org.babashka/cli` key in the metadata.

-  Supported options:
+  Supported `opts`:
   * `:coerce` - a map of option (keyword) names to type keywords (optionally wrapped in a collection.)
   * `:alias` - a map of short names to long names.
   * `:spec` - a spec of options.
 See [spec](https://github.com/babashka/cli#spec).